caltechlibrary/andor/docs/about.md

 This is a concept document for a very light weight digital object repository implemented as "a multi-user version of [dataset](https://caltechlibrary.github.io/dataset) with a web based GUI".
-It targets the ability to curate metadata objects and attachments outside the scope of our existing repositories.
+It targets the ability to curate metadata objects outside the scope of our existing repository systems.

 **And/Or** is based on [dataset](https://caltechlibrary.github.io/dataset).
-It is a web JSON API plus HTML, CSS and JavaScript providing a web GUI interface for curating objects.
-It is intended to run using a standard web server like Apache or NginX and the **And/Or** service running via reverse proxy behind.
+It is a web JSON API plus static HTML, CSS and JavaScript providing a web GUI interface for curating objects.
+It is intended to function as a microservice running behind a standard web server like Apache or NginX and assessible via a reverse proxy configuration.
-For the purposes of a proof of concept the minimum is a **And/Or** web server[^1] providing both static website service plus supporting multi-user interaction with dataset collections.
-The concept is additional functionality is provided by other microservices and systems[^2].
+For the purposes of a proof of concept the minimum is system is **And/Or** web server[^1] providing static web hosting, BasicAUTH authentication and supporting multi-user interaction with dataset collections.
+Part of the design concept is that additional functionality would be provided by other microservices or systems[^2].

 **And/Or** is a extremely narrowly scoped web service.
 The focus is __ONLY__ on currating JSON objects.